 You might know that I’m partial to penny stocks, but I’ve also researched many other types of investment vehicles.
 Each has its own unique set of rules, expectations, and risk levels, so I urge you to learn about them all.

-Today, I’ll cover what you need to know about forex trading.
+Today, I’ll cover what you need to know about what is forex trading.

 What is Forex Trading?